-[These fictional excerpts are laced through with Christianity because they were novels of the 19th century.
+[The fictional excerpts I have given above are laced through with Christianity because they were novels of the 19th century.
 One could still write profoundly about the lives of human beings on Earth without bringing God into it, but modern novelists since about 1930 don’t.
 They are smart contemporaries writing about ‘issues’ and stopping short of saying anything worth reading that I can’t get in the newspapers.
 What happened?
 I don’t think disbelief in God should necessarily lead to this secular trivialization of life and death.
 It didn’t in D. H. Lawrence’s case for example.
 (Anyway, even conventional religion is better than Philosophy when it comes to Wisdom.)]

 Compare the above fictional excerpts to David Benatar’s categorizing of human experiences under columns for pain or pleasure, adding them up, averaging them out to see whether one has had an overall painful or pleasurable life; and logicking to further conclusions with the help of some diagrams.